cloudflare/cloudflare-docs/content/ddos-protection/reference/alerts.md

 Advanced DDoS attack alerts support additional configuration, allowing you to filter the notifications you wish to receive.

 * **Advanced HTTP DDoS Attack Alert**: Customizable alert for HTTP attacks that generate more than the configured number of requests per second (100 rps by default).
-This alert is also triggered for rules configured with the log action.
 Supports the following configuration parameters:

     * The zones in your account for which you wish to receive notifications.
     * The specific hostnames for which you wish to receive notifications.
     * The minimum requests-per-second rate that will trigger the alert (100 rps by default).

 * **Advanced Layer 3/4 DDoS Attack Alert**: Customizable alert for Layer 3/4 attacks that generate more than the configured number of packets per second (12,000 pps by default).
-This alert is also triggered for rules configured with the log action.
 Supports the following configuration parameters:

     * The IP prefixes for which you wish to receive notifications.
     * The specific IP addresses for which you wish to receive notifications.
     * The minimum packets-per-second rate that will trigger the alert (12,000 pps by default).
     * The minimum megabits-per-second rate that will trigger the alert.
     * The protocols for which you wish to receive notifications (all protocols by default).

+Advanced DDoS attack alerts are also triggered for rules configured with the _Log_ action, except for [Adaptive DDoS Protection](/ddos-protection/managed-rulesets/adaptive-protection/) rules.

 ## Availability